joewxboy/EdgeMessageBus/Node-RED/README.md

 sudo docker run --rm -it -p 1880:1880 nred
 ```

+### End of Installation

-Then connect to the Node-RED Dashboard in your browser at:
+TRY: Then connect to the Node-RED Dashboard in your browser at:
 http://[machine IP address]:1880/ui/#/0